 Why This Works

-This shows that the candidate was observant enough to realize there was a potential problem, and then took initiative to reach out to the regional colleagues and really listen to their concerns.
-This candidate also demonstrates respect for his colleagues, diplomacy, and problem-solving skills
+This shows that the candidate was observant enough to realize there was a potential problem, and then took the initiative to reach out to the regional colleagues and really listen to their concerns.
+This candidate also demonstrates respect for his colleagues, diplomacy, and problem-solving skills.

 Finally, it’s essential for every STAR interview story to have a happy ending.
 The last part of the answer should highlight the positive outcome(s) of your approach.
 This could include concrete results (increased revenues by 20%, came in under budget, got promoted), but anecdotal outcomes (the client was happy, my manager praised me, etc.) can also be powerful